-Think of free legal consultations and case reviews like free demos to a product.
-Direct users to a page where they may sign up for a free review of their possible legal case by providing their name, email address, and any other information you think is required.
+Think of free legal consultations and case reviews like free demos of a product.
+Direct users to a page where they may sign up for a free review of their possible legal case by providing their name, email address, and any other information they think is required.

 These online case reviews are no different than what happens when a potential client comes to your office for an initial look at their possible case.